-Urges the Government of Canada to appoint a woman to the Senate – without success.
+Murphy urged the Government of Canada to appoint a woman to the Senate – without success.

 ‘The Famous Five’

-A prominent suffragette and reformer, Murphy was appointed as a police magistrate in 1916, the first female police magistrate in the Commonwealth.
+A prominent suffragette and reformer, Murphy was appointed as a police magistrate in 1916, becoming the first female police magistrate in the Commonwealth.
 She wrote books and articles under the name "Janey Canuck."

 An activist who advocated for public libraries, mothers’ allowances, equal parental rights, and divorce and penal reform, Edwards helped establish the National Council of Women (1893) and the Victorian Order of Nurses (1897).
 She also published Canada’s first magazine for women, entitled “Working Women of Canada."

 An organizer and staunch supporter of the Women’s Christian Temperance Union, McKinney became the first woman to sit as a Member of the Legislative Assembly in Canada.
 She was elected in Alberta in 1917 during the first election in which Canadian women could vote or run for office.

 An advocate for rural women, Parlby was elected to the Alberta Legislature in 1921.
 She was appointed as the first female cabinet minister in Alberta and, as a minister, successfully sponsored the Minimum Wage for Women Act (1925).
 Parlby spent her entire life supporting initiatives to improve the lives of women and children.

 A novelist who wrote 15 books, McClung was a social reformer, suffragette, and famed Canadian journalist.
 She led the first campaign to enfranchise North American women, beginning with Western Canadian women in the early 1910s.
 McClung served as a Liberal Member of the Alberta Legislature for Edmonton from 1921 to 1926.